-110.2 Certificate issued.
-After the building official inspects the building or structure and finds no violations of the provisions of this code or other laws that are enforced by the department of building safety, the building official shall issue a Certificate of Occupancy that contains the following:
+111.2 Certificate issued.
+After the building official inspects the building or structure and finds no violations of the provisions of this code or other laws that are enforced by the Building Division or other agency whose approval is inherent in the building permitting process, the building official shall issue a Certificate of Occupancy that contains the following:

 - 1. The building permit number. - 2.
 The address of the structure. - 3.
 The name and address of the owner. - 4.
-A description of that portion of the structure for which the certificate is issued. - 5.
-A statement that the described portion of the structure has been inspected for compliance with the requirements of this code for the occupancy and division of occupancy and the use for which the proposed occupancy is classified. - 6.
-The name of the building official. - 7.
-The edition of the code under which the permit was issued. - 8.
-The use and occupancy, in accordance with the provisions of Chapter 3 of this code. - 9.
-The type of construction as defined in Chapter 6 of this code. - 10.
-The design occupant load. - 11.
-If an automatic sprinkler system is provided, whether the sprinkler system is required. - 12.
-Any special stipulations and conditions of the building permit.
+A description of that portion of the structure for which the certificate is issued. - A statement that the described portion of the structure has been inspected for compliance with the requirements of this code for the occupancy and division of occupancy and the use for which the proposed occupancy is classified. - 6.
+For buildings and structures in flood hazard areas, a statement that documentation of the as-built lowest floor elevation has been provided and is retained in the records of the Building Division. - 7.
+The name of the building official. - 8.
+The edition of the code under which the permit was issued. - 9.
+The use and occupancy, in accordance with the provisions of Chapter 3 of this code. - 10.
+The type of construction as defined in Chapter 6 of this code. - 11.
+The design occupant load. - 12.
+If an automatic sprinkler system is provided, whether the sprinkler system is required. - 13.
+Any special stipulations and conditions of the building permit. - 111.3 Temporary/partial occupancy.

-110.3 Temporary/partial occupancy.
 A temporary/partial Certificate of Occupancy or Certificate of Completion may be issued for a portion or portions of a building that may safely be occupied prior to final completion of the building.
 The building official may require, once all life safety issues have been complied with, an applicant to provide adequate cash surety for unfinished work or revision of plans until a permanent Certificate of Occupancy or Certificate of Completion is granted.
 The purpose of the cash surety is to insure completion of work under this permit.
 Such cash surety shall be equal to one hundred ten percent (110%) of the estimated value of the remaining work, including labor and material, as determined by the design professional.
 The design professional shall submit a signed and sealed document attesting to the amount required to cover the cash surety.
-If work has not been completed and all finals requested within 90 days of issuance of the initial Temporary/Partial Certificate of Occupancy or Certificate of Completion, the jurisdiction retains the right to have the applicant surrender the cash surety.
-The jurisdiction then may use the surety to finish the remaining work.
+If work has not been completed and all finals requested within 90 days of issuance of the initial Temporary/Partial Certificate of Occupancy or Certificate of Completion, the building official retains the right to have the applicant surrender the cash surety.
+The building official then may use the surety to finish the remaining work.
 The surety shall be in the form of cash money, certified check, or cashiers check.
-Surety shall be returned upon approval of all final inspections and upon written request that has been approved by the building official.
-This provision is only for the Florida Building Code, all other Agency approvals necessary for construction must be secured prior to this provision being applied.
+The surety shall be returned upon approval of all final inspections and upon written request that has been approved by the building official.
+This provision is only for the Florida Building Code, all other Agency approvals necessary for construction must be secured prior to this provision being applied. - 111.4 Revocation.
+The building official is authorized to, in writing, suspend or revoke a Certificate of Occupancy or Certificate of Completion issued under the provisions of this code wherever the certificate is issued in error, or on the basis of incorrect information supplied, or where it is determined that the building or structure or portion thereof is in violation of any ordinance or regulation or any of the provisions of this code.